DanielChalk/lemp-cookbook/README.md

 ### ubuntu packages

-Some of these will be removed shortly leaving packages up to whoever is implementing this cookbook.
+Some of these will be removed shortly, leaving packages up to whoever is implementing this cookbook.

 - php5-cli
 - php5-dev